-As the primary vehicle for “untangling” in this course is mindfulness, even though optional, participants will be strongly encouraged to maintain a 5 to 10-minute daily mindfulness meditation practice throughout the course.
+As the primary vehicle for “untangling” in this course is mindfulness, even though optional, participants will be strongly encouraged to maintain a minimum 10-minute daily mindfulness meditation practice throughout the course.

 Please note that I am not a licensed mental health provider.
 In turn, this course is not intended to be medical advice, and if you are seeing a Mental Health Professional for anxiety-related challenges, I advise you to follow their recommendations over anything you will learn in this course.